Search This Blog

 Barista Language: Communication Lessons from Local Coffee Shop Visit

 This is a new learning twist for me!
 I have always described communication as not what you said but what the other person understood (Rajagopalan, 2017).
-Unlike many that may think that this thought process may be aligned with people's personality, I based my thought mainly people's big picture vs details mindset, the attention span orientation, and their emotional connectivity to the topic!
+Unlike many that may think that this thought process may be aligned with people's personality, I based my thought mainly on people's big picture vs details mindset, the attention span orientation, and their emotional connectivity to the topic!
 While the personality instruments, such as the most popular MBTI and DiSC are reliable and validated, it is an individuals' self-scoring mechanism.
 People change and so does their personality!
 So, if people use these instrument's labels, then, they may bring their bias that may not characterize others.

 For instance, while I was studying in India, I never talked with others because I came from a Tamil instructional medium.
-I felt difficult to put my thoughts in words and embarrassed to speak due to the inability to speak and respond.
-Naturally, I felt like an introvert but I changed to be an extrovert.
-Actually, I feel like an ambivert because that level of quiet thinking is required for big picture abstract thinking (without which I couldn't have completed my PhD, pursued several certifications for my growth, or supported a PMO for 10 years) but lobby with many stakeholders and regulators for numerous projects and initiatives.
+I felt it was difficult to put my thoughts in words and embarrassed to speak due to the inability to speak and respond.
+Naturally, I felt like an introvert, but I changed to be an extrovert.
+I feel like an ambivert because that level of quiet thinking is required for big picture abstract thinking (without which I couldn't have completed my PhD, pursued several certifications for my growth, or supported a PMO for 10 years) but lobby with many stakeholders and regulators for numerous projects and initiatives.

 Yet, with all this understanding, how complacent sometimes I have been!
 How complacent and sometimes reticent people can be when they lack some of this understanding and fail to make deeper connections!
-I understand Risk means Hazard, Harm, Issue, Impediment, Obstacle, Blocker, etc. Depending up on businesses, each sector comes up with its own language specific to that company.
+I understand Risk means Hazard, Harm, Issue, Impediment, Obstacle, Blocker, etc. Depending on business, each sector comes up with its own language specific to that company.
 Let us practice in real life how to do this as I will try my best moving forward.
-Yes, communication is not about you think and say but what others perceive and understand!
+Yes, communication is not about what you think and say but what others perceive and understand!
 Learning is fun!
 Continuous learning is exciting!
 Thanks to my son reemphasizing this thought!

 Thoughts?
 Anyone want to express additional insights on?
-I am sure there are tea aficionados and wine connoisseurs?
+I am sure there are tea aficionados and wine connoisseurs.
 Let us enrich communication with languages yet to be recognized formally or not yet adopted widely!

 References